robbobfrh84/react-stacks/gh-pages-static-react/README.md

 This example will live in the sub folder `gh-pages-static-react`
 - So I created that and `cd` into it, then
 - $`npx create-react-app my-app` !
-- 👀 Decided to do the default app reather than the typscript template as the guide did.
+- 👀 Decided to do the default app rather than the typescript template as the guide did.
+Just wanted to keep it as simple as possible as a fallback example.

 Setup
 - $`cd my-app`
 - $`npm install gh-pages --save-dev`
 - Open `package.json`
-- Add a homepage property in this format `https://{username}.github.io/{repo-name}/{subfolder-name}`
+- Add a homepage property in this format `https://{username}.github.io/{repo-name}/`
+- Or, for subpage format `https://{username}.github.io/{repo-name}/{subfolder-name}/`
   - NOTE: This isn't connected to the actual folder you host the build code.
 Because the `npm run deploy` command builds it in a different branch.
   ```diff
   {